-When you attach an iPod to a USB port it says it's connected, and arrows go around for a few seconds, but an iPod is not showing up as a device on iTunes, and no syncing takes place.
-Once, when you tried while online, it said my iPod might be corrupted and suggested reinstalling my iPod, but since it isn't showing up as a device on iTunes, you don't even know how you can do that.
-You have restarted your computer several times, used different USB ports, and installed iTunes 9.2.
+When you attach an Apple iPod to a USB port it says it is connected, and arrows go around for a few seconds, but an Apple iPod is not showing up as a device on Apple iTunes, and no syncing takes place.
+Once, when you tried while online, it said your Apple iPod might be corrupted and suggested reinstalling your iPod, but since it is not showing up as a device on Apple iTunes, you do not even know how you can do that.
+You have restarted your computer with Microsoft Windows XP several times, used different USB ports, and even installed Apple iTunes 9.2.

-You reset an iPod using a menu and select buttons together.
-If your still able to use your iPod but it won't sync with iTunes then please reinstall iTunes.
-A removing and reinstalling iTunes, QuickTime, and other software components for Windows XP article from Apple support has instructions to properly remove iTunes.
-Please remove Apple software in order as suggested.
+You reset the Apple iPod using a menu and select buttons together.
+If your still able to use your iPod but it will not sync with Apple iTunes then please reinstall Apple iTunes.
+This removing and reinstalling iTunes, QuickTime, and other software components for Windows XP article from Apple support has instructions showing you how to properly remove Apple iTunes.
+Please remove Apple software in the order as suggested.

-Reboot your computer and then download and install iTunes if you don't have latest version 9.2 on your computer.
-You have to make sure you remove and reinstall all software components that are used by iTunes.
-Sometimes if components like Quicktime and Bounjour aren’t removed properly or reinstalled iTunes won't work correctly.
+Reboot your Microsoft Windows XP computer and then download and install Apple iTunes, if you do not have latest version 9.2 on your computer.
+You have to make sure you remove and reinstall all software components that are used by Apple iTunes.
+Sometimes if components like Quicktime and Bounjour aren’t removed properly or reinstalled then Apple iTunes will not work correctly.

-There might be a problem with one of those components and not just main iTunes software.
-That's fine if you have them on an external hard drive.
-All you would do is change iTunes media folder location and then consolidate.
+There might be a problem with one of those components and not just the main Apple iTunes software.
+That is fine if you have them on an external hard drive.
+All you would do is change the Apple iTunes media folder location and then consolidate.

-Another tip is to remove following folders even if they aren't deleted after uninstalling.
+Another tip is to remove the following folders, even if they are not deleted after uninstalling Apple iTunes.